open-telemetry/opentelemetry-specification/specification/logs/logging-library-sdk.md

 Methods:

+#### Get LogEmitter

-- Get LogEmitter.
-Accepts the instrumentation scope name and version and returns a LogEmitter associated with the instrumentation scope.
+Accepts the following parameters: instrumentation scope name, optional version and attributes.
+Returns a LogEmitter associated with the parameters.

-- Shutdown.
-- ForceFlush.
+Implementations MUST return different `LogEmitter` instances when called repeatedly with different values of parameters.
+Note that always returning a new `LogEmitter` instance is a valid implementation.
+The only exception to this rule is the no-op `LogEmitter`: implementations MAY return the same instance regardless of parameter values.

+It is unspecified whether or under which conditions the same or different `LogEmitter` instances are returned from this functions when the same (name,version,attributes) parameters are used.

+#### Shutdown

+TBD

+#### ForceFlush

+TBD

 LogEmitterProvider can be configured at startup time, to be associated with a Resource and with LogProcessor/LogExporter pipeline.